-Electrical installations in buildings are defined by the international standard IEC 60364 series and fixed wiring products (cables) in the standards IEC 60227 and IEC 60245.
-Electrical installation rules at EU member state level are in general according to these international and European standards, however there may exist deviations and/or additional requirements at member state level.
-The above mentioned standards are primarily concerned with safety aspects of the electrical installation.
+Electrical installations in buildings are defined by the standard IEC 60364 series and fixed wiring products (cables) in the standards IEC 60227 and IEC 60245.
+These standards are primarily concerned with safety aspects of the electrical installation.
 However cables with cross section areas beyond what is required for safe installations could lead to a more economic operation and energy savings.

 Cables are part of electrical circuits in electrical installations.
 The current-carrying capacity is limited by circuit breakers because of safety reasons.
 Electrical circuits can have socket-outlets or can be directly connected to loads, e.g. for lighting.
-The power electrical installation system is typically described with a so-called 'One-line diagram'5.
+The power electrical installation system is typically described with a so-called 'One-line diagram'.
 Examples of one-line diagrams of electrical circuits with typical IEC component symbols are included in Figure 1-4 and Figure 1-5.
 The latter is a two-level electrical circuit, meaning that there is a main distribution board with circuit breakers and a second-level distribution board(box) with circuit breakers directly connected to the loads.

-5 http://en.wikipedia.org/wiki/One-line_diagram
+http://en.wikipedia.org/wiki/One-line diagram